Wendy Pease – Owner, Translation Expert, Speaker

 Most interesting thing learned on the job: “It is amazing how quickly you develop connections with people you have never met.”

-Most interesting thing learned on the job: “Stereotyping is irrelevant.
-There are personality types across every single culture.”
+Most interesting thing learned on the job: “Certain personality types excel better at certain jobs.”